 Simply click on the link above and fill in the short form to arrange a callback at a time that suits you.
 You receive additional support and advice throughout the application process including how to ensure that future proceeds are paid in the most tax-efficient manner.
 Additionally, if you take out a policy using the above form you would qualify for up to £100 cashback.

 Cancelling your existing cover

 If you decide you no longer need your existing life insurance it is relatively easy to cancel your existing cover.
 The simplest way is to cancel your direct debit and you should expect your life insurance company to write to you explaining that the policy has been 'lapsed' as they have been unable to collect your monthly premium.
-A life insurance company will usually continue to try to collect premiums for around 3 months before writing to you to confirm that your policy has been cancelled.
+A life insurance company will usually continue to try to collect premiums for one to three months before writing to you to confirm that your policy has been cancelled.
 You can usually still re-instate a life insurance policy while it is in a 'lapsed' state, typically within three months of cancelling a direct debit, however, you will be expected to catch up on the missed premiums.
 Cancelling your life insurance should always be a last resort and should only be done if you already have alternative life insurance in place or if you no longer need it.
 Check out our article 'Can you cancel life insurance (and what happens if you do?'.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article - LifeSearch